rbuurma/rise-2015/Rise_assignment_7.md

 ### Further optional reading

-Topic Modeling and Digital Humanities by David Blei in the special topic modeling issue of the Journal of Digital Humanities offers an accessible introduction.
+["Topic Modeling and Digital Humanities"](http://journalofdigitalhumanities.org/2-1/topic-modeling-and-digital-humanities-by-david-m-blei/) by David Blei in the special topic modeling issue of the Journal of Digital Humanities offers an accessible introduction.

-In the same issue, Megan Brett’s Topic Modeling: A Basic Introduction reinforces the overview and the “applications” essays by Lisa Rhody and others give some use cases.
+In the same issue, Megan Brett’s ["Topic Modeling: A Basic Introduction"](http://journalofdigitalhumanities.org/2-1/topic-modeling-a-basic-introduction-by-megan-r-brett/) reinforces the overview and the “applications” essays by Lisa Rhody and others give some use cases.

-After doing this to orient yourself, you may wish to read Ted Underwood’s more technical blog post Topic modeling made just simple enough for a more detailed perspective.
+After doing this to orient yourself, you may wish to read Ted Underwood’s more technical blog post ["Topic modeling made just simple enough"](https://tedunderwood.com/2012/04/07/topic-modeling-made-just-simple-enough/) for a more detailed perspective.

-For more technical detail, David Mimno's video "The Details: Training and Validating Big Models on Big Data" may be useful (without understanding all of it, I find it helpful).
+For more technical detail, David Mimno's video ["The Details: Training and Validating Big Models on Big Data"](http://journalofdigitalhumanities.org/2-1/the-details-by-david-mimno/) may be useful (without understanding all of it, I find it helpful).

 Scott Weingart’s 2012 [Topic Modeling for Humanists: A Guided Tour](http://www.scottbot.net/HIAL/?p=19113) is partly his own explanation and partly a nice overview of increasingly complex introductions to topic modeling; it is a bit outdated at this point, however, as it won’t include work published after 2012.